mysensors/NodeManager/README.md

     // [28] ignore two consecutive interrupts if happening within this timeframe in milliseconds (default: 100) void setInterruptMinDelta(long value);
 #endif
-    // [20] optionally sleep interval in milliseconds before sending each message to the radio network (default: 0) void setSleepBetweenSend(int value);
     // register a sensor
     void registerSensor(Sensor* sensor);
     // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand